Sports vendors cashing in on Chiefs back-to-back Super Bowl appearances

 WICHITA, Kan.
 (KSNW) – Run-it-back or in this case, run it up.

-As the big game approaches, Kansas vendors are cashing out on the Chief’s back-to-back appearance.
+As the Super Bowl approaches, Kansas vendors are cashing out on the Chief’s back-to-back appearances.

 Sports vendors are seeing the fan frenzy in full effect and one name, in particular, is being mentioned the most.